Escort Evolutionary Game Theory: Examples

 \subsection{Replicator dynamic}

 Let $\phi(x) = x$ be the identity function.
 The $\philog$ and escort distributions are then just the ordinary logarithm and distribution, and the escort replicator equation is the replicator dynamic.
 The induced metric is the Shahshahani metric, and the induced divergence is the Kullback-Liebler divergence.
-For a detailed exposition of this case see \cite{Harper09_ig_egt}.